teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 </form>
 ```

-It’s a dumb styled component that we’ll make smart later.
-To be able to see this component at our site we render it inside the App component.
-Edit the `src/App.svelte` so it’ll look like this:
+It’s a dumb styled component that we’ll make smarter later.
+To see this component at our site we should render it inside the root component - App.
+Let us go and edit the `src/App.svelte` so it’ll look like this:

 ```html
 <script>